Transparency in Coverage

 Other Types of Coverage

 • Coverage through your job: If you have questions about your plan, please contact your employer’s HR department or call BCBSIL at the number listed on your member ID card.
-You can also log in to your Blue Access for MembersSM(BAMSM) account to access your plan information.
+You can also log in to your Blue Access for MembersSM account to access your plan information.

 • Coverage from Medicare or Medicaid: If you have a Medicare or Medicaid plan through us, please refer to your plan's benefit materials.
 You may also call the number listed on your member ID card.